Logo

 Context:

 The Dance Station 3DDX was a dance rhythm game developed by the Korean company NGG (Next Generation Games) and released in 2000, containing 34 songs.
 The game featured 4 foot pads (↙️↖️↗️↘️) and 4 hand sensors (⬅️⬇️⬆️➡️), which was pretty innovative back in that time.
+It supports 3 game modes: EASY, HARD and CLUB (doubles).
 The 3D in the name comes from the inclusion of hand sensors, while DX stands for "deluxe," referring to the game’s cabinet with a massive 52-inch screen.
 There was also SOLO version of the game (with just one dance pad) sold with a SX cabinet.

 https://i.imgur.com/hmziJq9.pnghttps://i.imgur.com/GGEydAb.png

-In 2002, NGG released a sequel titled 3DDX 2 D-TECH, adding 26 new songs to the Korean version.
-An international version was also released, featuring additional songs, but due to the lack of online records, most of them remain unknown.
-So far, only four songs have been identified through discussions in community forums from that time.
-However, it is likely that some of these songs later appeared in other rhythm games released by NGG ouside Korea.
+In 2002, NGG released a sequel titled Dance Station 3DDX 2 D-TECH, adding 26 new songs to the Korean version.
+The game modes were renamed as PRETTY STEP (easy), POWER STEP (hard), and DUAL STEP (double).
 Both the 3DDX and D-TECH were distributed via CD according to the specs.
+An international version was also released, featuring additional songs.
+However, due to the lack of online records, most of these songs remain unknown, but a few pictures from the CZ community show that the banners were translated into English (e.g. “경고” being shown as “Caution” in the international version).
+It is likely that some of these songs later appeared in other rhythm games released by NGG ouside Korea.

 NGG also tried to release a "non-deluxe" version called Dance Station Stepper (with a SX cabinet), which later got a Windows port.
-This game was meant to compete with other dance rhythm games of its time.
+This game was meant to compete with other dance rhythm games of its time (specifically with PIU).
 Initially, the arcade version featured a 5-panel layout (↙️↖️⏹️↗️↘️), but the Windows home version later introduced support for a 4-panel mode (⬅️⬇️⬆️➡️) and included a mini-game that uses all 9 panels.
 The AC version had four regional variations: Korean, American, Indonesian, and Brazilian.

 https://i.imgur.com/Ja8yLZb.png https://i.imgur.com/VnR4zpF.png

-NGG also released another Windows game focused in the US market, Digital Dance Station, which was essentially a home version of Dance Station Stepper based on a DDR'99 simulator (with .msd files, and supports DDR/PIU modes) and includes most of the Dance Station 3DDX tracks.
-The game was sold with its own dance mat.
+NGG also released another Windows game focused in the US market, Digital Dance Station, which was essentially a home version of Dance Station Stepper based on a DDR'99 simulator (with .msd files, and supports DDR/PIU modes), and includes most of the Dance Station 3DDX tracks.
+The game was sold with its own dance mat, and supports 4 play modes (single, versus, double, and couple) in 3 difficulties (BASIC, ANOTHER, and MANIAC).

 https://i.imgur.com/P3aT5Zy.png https://i.imgur.com/nmg00vW.png